rashmi-khandre/Machine-Learning/README.md

 # Machine-Learning
 Salary Prediction

-The purpose of this project is to use data transformation and machine learning to create a model that will predict a salary when given years of experience, job type.
+The purpose of this project is to use data transformation and machine learning to create a model that will predict a salary when given years of experience.